jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Deadpool (MC)
 Set: Deadpool & Friends
 > Hiya kids, it’s your old pal, Deadpool.
 Guess what?
-I’m the FIrst character in the game to go all the way to Level 4.
+I’m the First character in the game to go all the way to Level 4.
 There’s probably a break-the-fourth-wall joke in there somewhere, but I haven’t found it yet.
 Anyhoo, the powers that be want me to tell you that even though I’m now on two different main character cards, the (X-Men) and (Underworld) versions of me can’t level up into each other.
 >
 > It’s because a main character can only level up into a main character from the same set or into one that has the same artwork.
 And guess what?
 I don’t mean to brag but I’m actually a designer now.
 You know all the cards in this set that you love?
 That’s right -- I designed them.
 (All the cards that you hate were designed by those other two dummies.)
 Designing stuff is sweet.
 You can pretty much do whatever you want.
 >